The logo for Lawn.com.au

 There’s nothing quite like the taste of a freshly plucked beetroot from your own garden.

-After 2–3 months, you’ll have a bountiful beetroot harvest that can be enjoyed in salads, soups, or as a delicious side dish.
+After 2–3 months, you’ll have a bountiful beetroot harvest that can be enjoyed in delicious salads, soups, or side dishes.

 About Author